bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/02_YAML.rst

     runtime will only register information for the list of source files defined under this term.

 ..
 TIP::
-    Large datasets (i.e. hundreds of MBs) should be uploaded to public data repositories (e.g. `Zenodo <https://zenodo.org/>`_ up to 50 GB per dataset, `FigShare <https://figshare.com/>`_ up to 5 TB per dataset) and included as ``https`` references with the ``inputs`` or ``outputs`` terms.
+    Large datasets (i.e. hundreds of MBs) can be uploaded to public data repositories (e.g. `Zenodo <https://zenodo.org/>`_ up to 50 GB per dataset, `FigShare <https://figshare.com/>`_ up to 5 TB per dataset) and can be included as ``https`` references with the ``inputs`` or ``outputs`` terms.

 ..
 WARNING::

     When ``data_persistence`` is True, application datasets will be stored in a ``dataset/`` sub-directory in the resulting crate.
 The sub-folder structure will be build starting at the largest possible common path among files (e.g. if ``/path_1/inputs/A/A.txt`` and ``/path_1/inputs/B/B.txt`` are used, they will be located at ``dataset/inputs/A/A.txt`` and ``dataset/inputs/B/B.txt`` respectively.
-However, if ``/path_1/inputs/A/A.txt`` and ``/path_2/inputs/B/B.txt`` are used, the location will be ``dataset/A.txt`` and ``dataset/B.txt``, since files do not share a common path and are considered to be at different locations.
+However, if ``/path_1/inputs/A/A.txt`` and ``/path_2/inputs/B/B.txt`` are used (i.e. different root paths), the location will be
+    ``dataset/A.txt`` and ``dataset/B.txt``, since files do not share a common path and are considered to be at different locations.
+This will also happen if the folders are declared as COMPSs DIRECTORY parameters.

-Also, some more optional terms are available, but less commonly used:
+In the YAML configuration file, some more optional terms are available, but less commonly used:

 - ``inputs`` to manually include input parameters (files or directories) to the application, in addition to the ones detected.
-In order to include very large files in the crate without actually copying them, files from remote repositories can be referenced (e.g. ``https://zenodo.org/records/10782431/files/lysozyme_datasets.zip``)
+In order to include very large files in the crate without actually copying them in the package, files from remote repositories can be referenced (e.g. ``https://zenodo.org/records/10782431/files/lysozyme_datasets.zip``)

 - ``outputs`` to manually include output parameters (files or directories) to the application, in addition to the ones detected.
-In order to include very large files in the crate without actually copying them, files from remote repositories can be referenced (e.g. ``https://zenodo.org/records/10783183/files/results_2003_0521_boumardes_BS.tar.gz``)
+In order to include very large files in the crate without actually copying them in the package, files from remote repositories can be referenced (e.g. ``https://zenodo.org/records/10783183/files/results_2003_0521_boumardes_BS.tar.gz``)

 - ``sources_main_file`` is an advanced feature very rarely used, to override the detected main file for the application.